pahihu/mumps/doc/manual.md

 on the command line, when you start the environment.
 The unique system ID is necessary to support remote locking, because each JOB will get a unique job number which is constructed from the system ID and the local JOB number.

+The maximum number of connected client and server MUMPS environments is 254.

 Timeouts specified on remote LOCKs are not used.
 Instead the system parameter `DGP_LOCK_TIMEOUT` is used on the server system to specify a